Job and Internship Strategies

 Resume and Cover Letters

 Look at our Career Guide for resume and cover letter examples and how to write them effectively.
 The sample resumes present suggested formats describing your education, work and volunteer experience and the cover letters examples will emphasize how to stress how your specific skills match the job description.
-Meet with a Career Counselor to review your resume and/or cover letter.
-To schedule an appointment, call 508-626-4625 or stop in room 412 in the McCarthy Center.
+Virtually meet with a Career Counselor to review your resume and/or cover letter.
+Schedule an appointment through STARFISH or call 508-626-4625.
 Please refer to the list of helpful resources below!

 Hispanic Educational Technology Services (HETS)